nelyj/interoperabilidad/README.md

 - `SIGNER_API_TOKEN_KEY`: Token Key to use SIGNER API.

-- `SIGNER_JWT_SECRET`: Symmetric key to sign the JWT of the SIGNER API.
+- `SIGNER_API_SECRET`: Symmetric key to sign the JWT of the SIGNER API.

 You can also set the `PORT` environment variable to change the port where the web server will listen (defaults to 80).
 See `config/puma.rb` for more options you can tune/override via environment variables.